Following a long and distinguished record over many years, the School continues to provide a research home to outstanding scientists of today.

 Since 2000 several members and former members of the School including Tim Hunt, Martin Evans, Roger Tsien, Elizabeth Blackburn, the late Bob Edwards and most recently John Gurdon have been awarded a Nobel Prize.
 Current staff have received many other awards and some of the most recent are mentioned here.

-Continuing with 2013, Eric Miska has been awarded the British Society for Cell Biology Hooke Medal, Ming Du has been awarded the Goudie lecture and medal by the Pathological Society and Robin Irvine has received the Van Deenen medal from the Institute of Biomembranes in Utrecht.
-George Salmond has been elected a Fellow of the American Academy of Microbiology while Jennifer Nichols was one of twelve women honoured for their outstanding contributions to science at Suffrage Science: 2013.
-Peter McNaughton and Magdalena Zernicka-Goetz have been elected Fellows of the Academy of Medical Sciences.
-Jenny Clack has been made an honorary Doctor of Science by the University of Chicago and has been awarded the T. Neville George medal by the Glasgow Geological Society.
-Henry Disney has been awarded Honorary Membership of the Freshwater Biological Association.
-Usha Goswami has been elected Fellow of the British Academy.
+In 2013, Eric Miska was awarded the British Society for Cell Biology Hooke Medal, Ming Du was awarded the Goudie lecture and medal by the Pathological Society and Robin Irvine received the Van Deenen medal from the Institute of Biomembranes in Utrecht.
+George Salmond was elected a Fellow of the American Academy of Microbiology while Jennifer Nichols was one of twelve women honoured for their outstanding contributions to science at Suffrage Science: 2013.
+Peter McNaughton and Magdalena Zernicka-Goetz were elected Fellows of the Academy of Medical Sciences.
+Jenny Clack was made an honorary Doctor of Science by the University of Chicago and was awarded the T. Neville George medal by the Glasgow Geological Society.
+Henry Disney was awarded Honorary Membership of the Freshwater Biological Association.
+Usha Goswami was elected Fellow of the British Academy.
 The 2 Prize in Systems Biology.
-Colin Taylor has been elected to the Academia Europaea and Tony Kouzarides has won the Heinrich Wieland Prize, which honours outstanding research on biologically active molecules and systems in the fields of chemistry, biochemistry and physiology.has given Chairman's Awards for outstanding contributions to hearing research and to the training of researchers in auditory science to , Brian Glasberg, Tom Baer, and Michael Stone.
-James Locke has been awarded the Merrimack-CSB
+Colin Taylor was elected to the Academia Europaea and Tony Kouzarides won the Heinrich Wieland Prize, which honours outstanding research on biologically active molecules and systems in the fields of chemistry, biochemistry and physiology.
+At the end of 2013 David Baulcombe was awarded the first McClintock Prize for exceptional contributions in the field of plant epigenetics.gave Chairman's Awards for outstanding contributions to hearing research and to the training of researchers in auditory science to , Brian Glasberg, Tom Baer, and Michael Stone.
+James Locke was awarded the Merrimack-CSB

 On their own web sites Departments celebrate many other achievements of their students and staff in teaching, research and in presenting their work via a range of media.